RococoCoding/RococoCoding/README.md

 # A little about me...
 ### Currently
-I'm Alice, a new developer who knows JS, React, Redux, Node, Express and basic Python.
+I'm Alice, a new developer who knows JS, React, Redux, Node, Express and Python.
 I've just graduated from Lambda School, a 6-month intensive coding bootcamp.
-I'm looking for fully remote roles as a full-stack web dev.
+I'm looking for roles as a full-stack or backend web dev.

 ### Hire Me!
 - I'm reflective, so I'm always looking for lessons to learn and ways to improve so I can be better in the future.